tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 **(b) Member Limitations.** No Member shall have the right or power:

 > **(i)** to cause the dissolution and winding up of the DAO; or
+>

-> **(ii)** to demand or receive property, including any Cryptographic Currency or ERC-20 or ERC-721 Tokens ("Cryptocurrency assets") donated or otherwise transferred to the DAO, except as agreed to by the Members or otherwise provided herein.
+> **(ii)** to demand or receive property, including any ERC-20 or ERC-721 Tokens ("Cryptocurrency assets") donated to the DAO, except as agreed to by the Members or otherwise provided herein.

 #### 4. Admission of Additional Members.